Romani diaspora: Brazil

 Romani groups settled the Brazilian states of Espírito Santo, Rio de Janeiro and Minas Gerais primarily in the late 19th century.
 The Machvaya came from present-day Serbia (then Austria-Hungary), the Kalderash from Romania, the Lovari from Italy, and the Horahane from Greece and Turkey.
 Initially, the Romani people in Brazil were believed to be descended from ancestors who were exiled in the colony by the Portuguese Inquisition but more has been learned about the peoples.
 The current Roma population is estimated to be 600,000.
 Most are descended from ethnic Kalderash, Macwaia, Rudari, Horahane, and Lovara.

 Chile

-A sizeable population of Romani people live in Chile.
-As they continue their traditions and language, they are a distinct minority who are widely recognized.
-Many continue semi-nomadic lifestyles, travelling from city to city and living in small tented communities.
+The Romani community of Chile continue semi-nomadic lifestyles, travelling between cities and living in small tented communities.
 A Chilean telenovela called Romane was based on the Romani people.
 It portrayed their lifestyles, ideas and occasionally featured the Chilean-born actors speaking in the Romani language, with subtitles in Spanish.
+They came to Chile from Serbia.

 Colombia

-The first Romani people in Colombia are thought to have come from Spain and were formerly known as Egipcios settling primarily in the Departments of Santander, Norte de Santander, Atlántico, Tolima, Antioquia, Sucre, Bogotá D.C. and in smaller numbers in the Departments of Bolívar, Nariño and Valle del Cauca.
+The first Romani people in Colombia are thought to have come from Spain and were formerly known as Egipcios (lit.
+'Egyptians'), settling primarily in the Departments of Santander, Norte de Santander, Atlántico, Tolima, Antioquia, Sucre, Bogotá D.C., and in smaller numbers in the Departments of Bolívar, Nariño, and Valle del Cauca.

-In 1999, the Colombian Government recognized the Romani people as a national ethnic minority, and today, around 8,000 Roma are present in Colombia.
+In 1999, the Colombian Government recognized the Romani people as a national ethnic minority.
+Today, around 8,000 Roma are present in Colombia.
 Their language has been officially recognized as a minority language.